automationbrew/autobrew-powershell/docs/help/New-AbBulkRefreshToken.md

 ### -Environment

-The enivornment that will provide metadata used to acquire the bulk refresh token.
+The environment that will provide metadata used to acquire the bulk refresh token.

 ```yaml
 Type: System.String